-As an experienced Richmond, VA car accident lawyer who practices at MartinWren, P.C. can confirm, many work-related crashes provide injury victims with grounds upon which to file legal action.
+As an experienced car accident lawyer who practices at MartinWren, P.C. can confirm, many work-related crashes provide injury victims with grounds upon which to file legal action.
 If another’s recklessness, negligence, or intentionally dangerous conduct caused or contributed to the cause of your harm, you may be in a strong position to sue them for damages.

 You can potentially file a lawsuit against those who harmed you, as long as you don’t name your employer as a defendant if you’re eligible for workers’ compensation benefits.
 Employers enjoy legal protections in the event of work-related injuries as long as they provide their eligible workers with workers’ compensation coverage.